psidnell/ofexport/README.txt

 To see if everything works run 'python omnifocus.py'.
 Assuming your omnifocus library is in the same place as mine it'll print out your whole task hierarchy.

+omnifocus.py - the core library, has a main that prints the whole repository to the console of_to_links.py - renders the whole library as HTML of_to_opml.py - renders the whole library as OPML days.py - a report generation library that prints md, opml, html, taskpaper or folding text report
+          of completed tasks.
+This makes all sorts of assumptions about naming that probably only applies to me, but a little modification I'm sure it'll work for you too.

 The other python files re-use omnifocus.py and produce custom reports.
 These are tailored to my own needs but should be enough to get you going.